Examine the social, economic, and political impacts of globalization, westernization, and climate change in Oceania.

 Ronna is currently pursuing a master’s in education.
 She was recently the student welfare and campus life officer at the University of the South Pacific’s Alafua campus in Samoa.
-She also teaches Foundation Pacific History and Pacific Politics and presents local news for TV1 Samoa.
+She also taught Foundation Pacific History and Pacific Politics and presented local news for TV1 Samoa.
 Ronna returned to Samoa in 2011 after serving as head teacher of an international community school.
 She has led and managed diverse teams of teachers and taught a range of age groups from preschool to university and adults.
 Ronna has a bachelor’s degree in business (marketing and management) from Manukau Institute of Technology, New Zealand, and postgraduate diplomas in tertiary teaching and education from the University of the South Pacific.
-She has been a program/academic assistant for SIT since 2013.
+She has been with the program since 2013.

 Lecturers for this program typically include:

 Safua is the director of the Centre for Samoan Studies at the National University of Samoa Le Papaigalagala.
 She holds a bachelor of arts degree from Otago University; an honors in history from Victoria University of Wellington; a master’s in history from the University of Canterbury in Christchurch, New Zealand; and a doctorate in history from the University of Queensland.

 John is associate professor of Samoan and chair of Indo-Pacific Languages and Literature at the University of Hawai‘i at Manoa.
 He founded the Samoan language program there in 1976.
 He was a Peace Corps volunteer and trainer and holds two Samoan chiefly titles (Fepuleai from Savai‘I and Lasei from Manono), an MA in ESL, and a PhD in linguistics.
 He is a charter member of the International Samoan Language Commission formed in 2000.